 - Increase the number of CD4+ (T) cells in your blood that help fight off other infections.

-TRUVADA does not cure HIV infection or AIDS.
-If you have HIV infection, you must stay on continuous HIV therapy to control HIV infection and decrease HIV-related illnesses.
+- TRUVADA does not cure HIV-1 or AIDS.
+If you have HIV-1 infection, you must keep taking HIV-1 medicines to control HIV-1 infection and decrease HIV-related illnesses.